ZencypherSolutions/semaphore-stellar-sdk/CONTRIBUTING_GUIDE.md

 #

-6. **Submit a Pull Request:** Submit a pull request to the `dev` branch of the Semaphore Stellar SDK repository.
+6. **Submit a Pull Request:** Submit a pull request to the `main` branch of the Semaphore Stellar SDK repository.

     - <a href="https://github.com/ZencypherSolutions/semaphore-stellar-sdk/pulls" target="_blank"> Summit pull request</a>